sagol-python-for-neuroscientists/textbook-public/assignment1/HW1.md

         subject for each student.
 Single-subject students shouldn't be printed.

         Choice for the data structure of the function's arguments is up to you.
+        Returns a data structure with the name of the student and the corresponding subject.
         """
     ```